childult-programmer/childult-programmer.github.io/_pages/about.md

 My research focuses on building effective and efficient multimodal AI systems for real-world environments.
 My goal is to develop AI/ML that can reliably assist humans in perceiving, understanding, and interacting with the real world, with long-term applications in autonomous driving and intelligent infotainment systems.
 I am deeply interested in exploring three key areas for a comprehensive understanding of multimodal:

-1. **Reliable Perception**: Developing reliable and effective perception (*e.g.,* object detection, segmentation) systems through sensor fusion and domain adaptation/generalization approaches.
+1. **Effective Perception**: Developing reliable and effective perception (*e.g.,* object detection) systems through sensor fusion and domain adaptation/generalization approaches.

 2. **Efficient VLMs**: Reducing the computational cost of large vision-language models through token pruning and efficient representation learning while preserving visual grounding capabilities.